 Look behind you again.
 What are your people noticing?
 Has there been a difference?
 Is it time for you to pick up something you may have dropped along the way?

 Please take the time to reflect on whether or not there are areas where you’ve dropped things and your people have noticed.
-Ask God to help you in those areas so that the things that once were super important to as a leader, can become super important once again.
+Ask God to help you in those areas so that the things that once were super important to you as a leader, can become super important once again.
 Your people deserve your best, and you will feel your best when you give your best.
 Maybe what you’ve dropped is something your people have truly been missing in your leadership.
 Take a look at what you might be needing to pick up again.